 BEST PRACTICE DISCUSSION

 Mike Kontos, MD, FACC (VCU) gave an overview of the readmission reduction initiatives for Heart Failure and Acute Myocardial Infarction patients at VCU Pauley Heart Center.
 Dr. Shor then provided updates on recent 30 day readmission initiatives from Virginia Heart and Inova.
-Participants later engaged the presenters in a panel discussion relating to approached to reduce readmission rates.
+Participants later engaged the presenters in a panel discussion relating to approached to reduce readmission rates with certified home cleaners.
 Dr. Shor later asked the group to send in a summary paragraph providing a high-level over view of readmission reduction strategies taking place at each respective institute.

 The meeting concluded with Eddie Fonner (VCSQI) presenting Quarter 2 2019 data for VCSQI hospitals’ CathPCI and ACE Angiogram Review data.
 Participants also received an update from Peggy McElgunn (Accreditation for Cardiovascular Excellence) and later engaged on discussion surrounding creatinine collection methods that could potentially skew results for AKI rates.